 Transitional Claim: A New Claim filed to request a Determination of monetary eligibility and to establish a new Benefit Year having an effective date within the seven (7) day period immediately following the Benefit Year ending date and a week for which compensation or waiting period credit was claimed.
 (There was not a break in the weeks claimed and the last week claimed in the previous Benefit Year was not disallowed due to excessive earnings.)
 However, whenever a claimant files a claim for Extended Benefits in the last week of his Benefit Year, and a Determination must be made on whether he can establish a new Benefit Year, this request and any subsequent requests made while in continuous extended compensation claim series are Transitional Claims.

-Unemployment Compensation: The Unemployment Benefits payable under the Department of Workforce Services Law other than Shared Work Benefits and includes any amounts payable pursuant to an agreement under any Federal Law providing for compensation, assistance, or allowances with respect to unemployment.
+Unemployment Compensation: The Unemployment Benefits payable under the Division of Workforce Services Law other than Shared Work Benefits and includes any amounts payable pursuant to an agreement under any Federal Law providing for compensation, assistance, or allowances with respect to unemployment.

 Unemployment Compensation (UC): The State Programs that provide benefits to individuals covered under State and Federal Unemployment Compensation Laws, Supplemental Extended Compensation (payable to eligible individuals under other provisions of State and/or Federal Laws during periods of high unemployment) and other special programs which compensate individuals involved in situations which adversely affect their employment status through no fault of their own.